jayantasamaddar/quick-reference/aws/serverless/api-gateway/README.md

 1. **Edge-Optimized (default): For Global clients**

-   - Requests are routed through the CloudFront Edge locations (improves latency)
+   - Requests are routed to the nearest CloudFront Edge locations which improves latency
-   - The API Gateway still lives in only one region (but it's accessible from every CloudFront Edge location)
+   - The API Gateway still lives in only one AWS Region (but it's accessible from every CloudFront Edge location)
+   - Best for geographically distributed clients

 2. **Regional**